modesttree/Projeny/README.md

 * <a href="#release-notes">Release Notes</a>
 * <a href="#license">License</a>

+## <a id="installation"></a>Installation

+TBD

 ## <a id="overview"></a>Overview

 Projeny works by composing your Unity3D projects based on directory links (aka windows junctions aka symbolic links).

 This is best shown with an example.
+After

-After downloading the project and extracting/cloning it to your hard drive, you should see the following directory structure:
+downloading the project and extracting/cloning it to your hard drive, you should see the following directory structure:

 * UnityPackages
     * AllMovers